uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

    .. function:: table(TableImpl&&)

-      Creates a table object using the implementation passes an a parameter
+      Creates a table object using the entity passed as a parameter

       :tparam TableImpl: The class that contains the table's implementation